byterubpay/byterub-site/_i18n/es/resources/moneropedia/denominations.md

 ### In-depth Information

-Support for input using SI prefixes was [added to the Monero codebase](https://github.com/byterubpay/monero/pull/1826) on March 3, 2017 by [Moneromooo](https://github.com/moneromooo-monero).
-The smallest unit of Monero (10^-12 XMR) was originally called a tacoshi in honor of user [Tacotime](https://bitcointalk.org/index.php?action=profile;u=19270), an early Monero contributor and was later renamed for ease of use and consistancy.
+Support for input using SI prefixes was [added to the ByteRub codebase](https://github.com/byterubpay/monero/pull/1826) on March 3, 2017 by [ByteRubmooo](https://github.com/moneromooo-monero).
+The smallest unit of ByteRub (10^-12 XMR) was originally called a tacoshi in honor of user [Tacotime](https://bitcointalk.org/index.php?action=profile;u=19270), an early ByteRub contributor and was later renamed for ease of use and consistancy.

-### Monerod Implementation
+### ByteRubd Implementation

-The smallest fraction of Monero in the current monerod implementation is also known as the @atomic-unit, which is currently one piconero.
+The smallest fraction of ByteRub in the current monerod implementation is also known as the @atomic-unit, which is currently one piconero.